This post may contain affiliate links. For more information, please see my full disclosure policy.

 Spring

-An obvious one, I know, but it deserved a spot on the list.
-From the weather changes that you can observe outside to the newest signs of plant life that start popping up through the snow, there are plenty of new things to introduce your preschooler to with a Spring theme.
+From the weather changes that you can observe outside to the bugs and signs of plant life that start popping up through the snow, there are plenty of new things to introduce your preschooler to with a Spring theme.

 Baby Animals